evkx/evkx.github.io/content/models/porsche/taycan/Taycan/_index.md

 ## Performance

 With overboost, the Porsche Taycan has a maximum power of 300KW (408hp).
 Without overboost, it is 240KW (326hp).
 The torque is 345nm with overboost and  without overboost.
-The 0-100km/h sprint (0-62mph) is performed in 5,4 seconds.
-The top speed is 230 kph.
+The 0-100km/h sprint (0-62mph) takes 5,4 seconds.
+The top speed is 230 km/h.

 With the optional Performance Battery Plus battery, you get other performance numbers.
 With overboost, the Porsche Taycan has a maximum power of 350KW (476hp).
 Without overboost, it is 280KW (381hp).
 The torque is 357nm with overboost and  without overboost.
-The 0-100km/h sprint (0-62mph) is performed in 5,4 seconds.
-The top speed is 230 kph.
+The 0-100km/h sprint (0-62mph) takes 5,4 seconds.
+The top speed is 230 km/h.

 ## Battery, range, and charging